Impact Wrestling Turning Point (2021): Preliminary matches

-The opening match of the event was Ace Ausin (with Madman Fulton) versus Chris Sabin.
-The two exhcange hammer and wristlocks before Sabin slams Austin twice on the mat and clotheslines him over the top rope.
+The opening match of the event was Ace Austin (with Madman Fulton) versus Chris Sabin.
+The two exchange hammer and wristlocks before Sabin slams Austin twice on the mat and clotheslines him over the top rope.
 Fulton moves Austin to avoid a dive but the latter gets hit with a kick from Sabin, who then brings Austin back in the ring to hit a top-rope crossbody for two.
 Austin comes back with a Russian legsweep off the ropes on Sabin, who gets some shots in himself, but gets taken out with a knee strike for two.
 Austin works on Sabin in the corner, hitting a clothesline and an enzuigiri on the top rope, but Sabin hits a jumping DDT, an enzuigiri, and a missile dropkick to Austin's back.
 Sabin goes for a "Cradle Shock" attempt but Austin escapes, leading to a German suplex and a modified DDT for a two count.
-The two exchanged kicks before simultaneously taking each other out on the apron.
+The two exchange kicks before simultaneously taking each other out on the apron.
 Austin hits another kick and a modified face driver on Sabin for two, backs him into the corner, and lands a top-rope twisting leg drop for another two.
 Sabin catches Austin on the top-rope and delivers a superplex for a near fall.
 Fulton distracts the referee to allow Austin to crotch Sabin on the top rope, but his superplex attempt is thwarted and gets put into the Tree of Woe, leading to a hesitation dropkick from Sabin, who then hits a dive onto Fulton on the outside.
 Fulton throws the "I Beat Chris Sabin" t-shirt in the ring to distract the referee, allowing him to attack Sabin.
 Austin puts on the shirt, charges at Sabin, but gets caught in the "Cradle Shock" that gives Sabin the win.